Your chance to transform your life in the most positive way

 through Online Anger Management Classes for Co-Parents!

-The programs include valuable material to read, insights to help you make better choices, video examples, quizzes, exercises, suggested resources for additional support and a final quiz to demonstrate your mastery of the content.
+The program includes valuable material to read, insights to help you make better choices, video examples, quizzes, exercises, suggested resources for additional support and a final quiz to demonstrate your mastery of the content.

 You will receive a Certificate that you can print out after you have completed your program and passed the final exam.